 Please note that Embry-Riddle’s academic calendar will remain as follows, even if a surge in Covid-19 cases requires us to migrate to fully online course delivery.
 We remain optimistic that our strict health precautions will keep our campuses as safe as possible.

-Are Any Changes Planned for Spring 2021?
+Did We Make Any Changes for Spring 2021?

-We have set a goal to increase the amount of in-person instruction as well as extra-curricular student activities – to the greatest extent possible without compromising safety.
+For the spring semester, we set a goal to increase the amount of in-person instruction as well as extra-curricular student activities – to the greatest extent possible without compromising safety.

 Our multi-pronged testing strategy has continued to evolve in response to advances in technology as our supply chain.
 Key information about spring 2021 testing is as follows: